DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 ## News
-* **Oct 2019.
-Release 7 v3.01.01.
-Previous versions of this software are no longer compatible with theLIST  as of 15 Oct 2019.**

-* **May 2021.
-Release 9 v3.03.00** is the last release compatible with ArcMap 10.6.
-It can be run by ArcMap 10.8 but will not run on latter versions of ArcMap

-* **May 2021.
-Latest release, 10 v4.01.0** targets ArcMap 10.8.
-Is is not backward compatible to say ArcMap 10.6

-* **04 March 2022.
-Changes to documentation** to reflect organization name change from Dpartment of Primary Industries Water Environment (DPIWE) to Natural Resources Environment Tasmania (NRE).
+* **09 Sep 2022.
+Latest Release** Added an exact search.
+Documentation update.

-* **07 March 2022.
+* **07 Mar 2022.
 Changed name of repository** from DPIPWE_Tools_Addin to LIST_Tools_ArcMap_Addin.
-Documentation, names etx changed to reflect name change.
+Documentation, names etc changed to reflect name change.
 The new name better describes the addin as it uses theLIST web services and this addin targets ArcMap.
 Soon to be released is a similar addin for ArcGIS pro.

+* **04 Mar 2022.
+Changes to documentation** to reflect organization name change from Dpartment of Primary Industries Water Environment (DPIWE) to Natural Resources Environment Tasmania (NRE).

+* **May 2021.
+Release 10 v4.01.0** targets ArcMap 10.8.
+Is is not backward compatible to say ArcMap 10.6

 # LIST_Tools_ArcMap_Addin